bbreukelen/smoelenboek/README.md

 ### Employee list structure
 People can be members of multiple teams.
 In that case, comma-separate them in the team column.
 The face book is created per team so people on multiple teams will appear for each team they are on.

+### Making changes
+The cover page is in js/coverPage.js and contains a page-covering image stored in images/cover.jpg.
+The info page is in js/infoPage.js and is simply html packaged in javascript making it easy to edit.
+The stylesheet of the output can be modified in css/smoelenboek.css.

 ### License
 [GNU](https://github.com/bbreukelen/smoelenboek/blob/master/LICENSE)